Professor of Religion

 Campus or Site Location: Greeneville

-During his time at Tusculum, Dr. Williams has engaged in an extensive research agenda.
+During his time at Tusculum, Dr. Williams has been engaged in an extensive research agenda.
 His areas of specialty include the Catholic Epistles of the New Testament and the Dead Sea Scrolls.
 The letter of 1 Peter has been a particular focus of his research.
-Over the past few years, he has published extensively on this epistle, including numerous articles and essays, as well as two major monographs (“Persecution in 1 Peter: Differentiating and Contextualizing Early Christian Suffering.”
+Over the past few years, he has published extensively on this epistle, including two major monographs (Persecution in 1 Peter: Differentiating and Contextualizing Early Christian Suffering.
 NovTSup 145.
-Leiden: Brill, 2012; and “Good Works in 1 Peter: Negotiating Social Conflict and Christian Identity in the Greco-Roman World.”
+Leiden: Brill, 2012; and Good Works in 1 Peter: Negotiating Social Conflict and Christian Identity in the Greco-Roman World.
 WUNT 337.
-Tübingen: Mohr Siebeck, 2014).
-He has also co-authored (with David G. Horrell) a major commentary on 1 Peter (“1 Peter: A Critical and Exegetical Commentary.“ ICC.
-2 vols.
-London: Bloomsbury T&T Clark, 2023).
+Tübingen: Mohr Siebeck, 2014) along with a number of articles and essays.
+His latest work on this letter is a 1,700 page commentary in the prestigious International Critical Commentary series (co-authored with David G. Horrell, 1 Peter: A Critical and Exegetical Commentary.
+International Critical Commentary.
+London/New York: Bloomsbury, 2023).